Employees who spend time learning at work are:

 Gamified learning is powerful because it encourages, motivates, and engages learners.
 When a learner is engaged with a topic, with fellow colleagues, or with the content, learning is most effective.

-However, to genuinely make a difference, gamification needs to follow a well-thought-out design process.
+However, to genuinely make a difference, gamification in education and training needs to follow a well-thought-out design process.
 Otherwise, it may lead to undesired behavior and disengagement.

 What learning processes can be gamified?